kap6006/CMPSC-463-Portfolio-Optimization-Project/README.md

 ![Top Performing Portfolios](images/TopStocks.png "Top Performing Ports")

 **Description:**
 The image shows a table of top-performing stock portfolios, each evaluated by their return, volatility, weight allocation among different stocks, and the Sharpe Ratio.
 The Sharpe Ratio is particularly significant as it indicates the risk-adjusted return, with higher values being more desirable.
-This table is instrumental for our project as it helps identify which combinations of stocks could potentially yield the highest returns for a given level of risk, thereby aiding in the construction of an optimized investment portfolio.
+The **'calculate_sharpe_ratio_in_chunks'** function divides the portfolio DataFrame into chunks and calculates the Sharpe Ratio for each chunk.
+This is beneficial when dealing with a very large number of portfolios as it could potentially improve memory usage and performance.This table is instrumental for our project as it helps identify which combinations of stocks could potentially yield the highest returns for a given level of risk, thereby aiding in the construction of an optimized investment portfolio.
 The clear presentation of the weights and symbols allows for straightforward replication and analysis of these portfolio configurations in real-world investing.

 ## **Project Discussion and Conclusion:**

 **Challenges:**

 - **Data Quality and Completeness:** A significant challenge in developing investment planning software is ensuring the quality and completeness of the input data.
 Financial datasets can often be incomplete, outdated, or have inconsistencies.
 We implemented rigorous data validation and cleansing processes, but the challenge underscores the importance of choosing quality data and not just the easiest data to find.
-Also, financial institutions often soley have access to the highest utility financial data to support decisions creating a knowledge gap between retail and institutional investors.

-- **Algorithmic Complexity:** The PSO algorithm and associated methods can become computationally intensive with large datasets, which can lead to performance issues.
-Optimizing these algorithms for efficiency without sacrificing accuracy was a complex task that required careful profiling and refactoring of our code.
-We were able to do this from in class resources as well as some found online.
-This process certainly helped speed up the algorithm which is nice with a data set this large.
+- **Algorithmic Complexity:** Computing the functions such as the sharpe ratio can prove to be tedious and time-consuming tasks.
+By using the divide and conquer styled approach, we found that we could reduce run time and computational needs.
+This is the best for us and our userbase as we are trying to reduce the stress that comes with choosing correct stocks so we figured by making a more effecient way to compute the sharpe ratio it would help increase happiness.

 **Key Learnings:**

-- The application of the Particle Swarm Optimization (PSO) algorithm was a direct extension of our classroom discussions on greedy/effiecient inexact algorithms.
-By exploring greedy algorithms in an academic setting, we understood its potential in identifying efficient pathways and connections, which we have applied to find optimal weights and stocks for creating a portfolio.
-We also used the concept of randomization to give a good starting point for the algorithm similar to when we explored using randomization for sorting algorithms like quicksort.
-The program is initialized with values stochastically and then the search space is explored iteritively similar to how we stochastically chose pivots for quicksort.
-This project became a practical platform to visualize how efficient inexact algorithms can be used beyond theoretical examples, specifically in optimizing weights based on stocks' historical price movements with the aid of heuristics, stochastics, and .
-It was enlightening to see concepts from class transform into a tools that can potentially guide financial decisions in the real world.
+- The exploration of the Divide and Conquer algorithm was a key highlight of our classroom discussions on algorithmic strategies.
+By delving into this approach in an educational setting, we gained insights into its capability to break down complex problems into simpler, manageable units, which we have applied to optimize the calculation of financial metrics like the Sharpe Ratio.
+Our project served as a practical application to illustrate how the Divide and Conquer technique can streamline processes in real-world scenarios, specifically in the efficient computation of portfolio analytics.
+Witnessing a fundamental algorithmic concept evolve into a functional framework for financial analysis was a testament to the practical utility of theoretical computer science concepts in investment management.

 **Final Thoughts:**

 The ZenWealth project has been more than just a venture into the intricacies of financial software development; it has been a journey into stress-free financial planning.
-In our academic endeavors, we often discussed the theoretical aspects of algorithms like the Particle Swarm Optimization (PSO), but applying it to real-world financial data brought a new level of satisfaction.
-By creating a tool that simplifies the complexity of investment portfolios, we've managed to turn the stress of investment decisions into a structured process that promotes financial well-being and peace of mind.
-It's been a remarkable process to see our classroom discussions on MST translate into a system that can map out the financial landscape, helping investors navigate through their options with greater confidence and less anxiety.
+In our academic endeavors, we often discussed the theoretical aspects of algorithms like Divide and Conquer, but applying it to real-world financial data brought a new level of satisfaction.
+By creating a tool that simplifies the complexity of investment portfolios using the Divide and Conquer approach, we've managed to turn the stress of investment decisions into a structured process that promotes financial well-being and peace of mind.
+It's been a remarkable process to see our classroom discussions on Divide and Conquer translate into a system that can analyze the financial landscape, helping investors navigate through their options with greater confidence and less anxiety.

 Tackling the challenges of data integrity and computational efficiency head-on, we've developed not just software but a new understanding of the power of applied knowledge.
-The hurdles we encountered — from ensuring the accuracy of vast datasets to optimizing the MST algorithm for speed without loss of precision — have taught us the resilience needed in the face of complex problems.
+The hurdles we encountered — from ensuring the accuracy of vast datasets to optimizing the Divide and Conquer algorithm for speed without loss of precision — have taught us the resilience needed in the face of complex problems.
 This project has laid down a foundation for future financial tools that can further demystify portfolio management.
 As students and now developers, we are proud to contribute a tool to the investment community that not only draws from our academic learnings but also adds a tangible layer of happiness to the user's investment journey by mitigating risk and uncertainty.